DevExpress/testcafe-studio-docs/documentation/user-interface/reports-panel.md

 ![Reports Panel](../../images/working-with-testcafe-studio/reports-panel.png)

 Each row in the **Reports** panel corresponds to a single test run.
-A test run can consist of an individual test, all tests from a particular directory or fixture, or an arbitrary group of tests.
+A test run can consist of an individual test, all tests from a particular directory or fixture, or a group of tests from different fixtures.
 Refer to [Running Tests](../working-with-testcafe-studio/running-tests.md) for more information.

 A row in the **Reports** panel indicates: